nicolas-van/bootstrap-4-github-pages/index.md

 * You can then open `http://localhost:4000` in your web browser to see your work-in-progress website.

 Please note that, to ensure maximum compatibility with Github Pages, the `Gemfile` of this project references the `github-pages` gem, not Jekyll directly.
 This implies some differences in behavior compared to the official documentation of Jekyll.

-### Customize your theme

-Let's be honest, this theme uses a vanilla version of Bootstrap 4 and an unmodified Bootstrap is quite unpleasant to the eye.
-You want to change that.

-You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website, possibly referring to the [Bootstrap documentation](https://getbootstrap.com/) or the [Jekyll documentation](https://jekyllrb.com/) when needed.
-This is a normal part of web development and it is outside the scope of this guide.

-But if you don't know where to start I can recommend you to import a starting theme from [Bootswatch](https://bootswatch.com/).

-* Go on [Bootswatch](https://bootswatch.com/) and choose a theme that you like.
-* Using the top bar, download its `_variables.scss` and `_bootswatch.scss` files.
-* Copy the content of `_variables.scss` in `_sass/_variables.scss`.
-* Copy the content of `_bootswatch.scss` in `_sass/_bootstrap_customization.scss`.

-That's it, you now have a totally different appearance compared to a vanilla Bootstrap 4.

 ## Known issues